kevinmehall/rust-peg/README.md

 [annotate-snippets]: https://crates.io/crates/annotate-snippets
 [codespan-reporting]: https://crates.io/crates/codespan-reporting
 [codemap-diagnostic]: https://crates.io/crates/codemap-diagnostic

+## Upgrade guide

+The rule return type has changed between 0.8 to 0.9.
+To upgrade, add a call to `.into_result()` to convert the new rule return type to a simple `Result`.
 ## Development

 The `rust-peg` grammar is written in `rust-peg`: `peg-macros/grammar.rustpeg`.
 To avoid the circular dependency, a precompiled grammar is checked in as `peg-macros/grammar.rs`.
 To regenerate this, run the `./bootstrap.sh` script.